-- Asset transfers on death to a charity, superfund or foreign resident can have capital gains tax (CGT) costs. - Immediate CGT liability can arise when a discretionary trust deed provides that the trust is to vest on a specific date or on the death of the specified individual (often the parents). - ► When benefits in an Australian complying superannuation fund are paid to non-dependents on death, a tax of 17% is payable on the taxable component. - Earnings in a foreign superannuation or retirement fund that have accumulated since the member became an Australian resident may be taxable on payment to nominated beneficiaries.
+- Asset transfers on death to a charity, superannuation fund or foreign resident may have a capital gains tax (CGT) liability. - Immediate CGT liability can arise when a discretionary trust deed provides that the trust is to vest on a specific date or on the death of the specified individual (often the parents). - ► When benefits in an Australian complying superannuation fund are paid to non-dependents on death, a tax of 17% is payable on the taxable component. - Earnings in a foreign superannuation or retirement fund that have accumulated since the member became an Australian resident may be taxable on payment to nominated beneficiaries.

-There is no inheritance tax in Australia so this is not applicable.
+There is no inheritance tax in Australia, so this is not applicable.

 Although Australia does not have an inheritance or gift tax, there are certain circumstances where tax can be paid by an individual as a result of death as described above.
-Listed below are adult income tax rates for the 2020-21 income year (1 July 2020 to 30 June 2021) for resident individuals.
+Listed below are adult income tax rates for the 2022-2023 income year (1 July 2022 to 30 June 2023) for resident individuals.